-Like any processing plant, unexpected equipment failure can interrupt your food production schedule and lead to costly downtime that can impact your bottom line considerably.
-Regular maintenance should be carried out to prevent problems arising, put any faults right and to ensure that the equipment is working effectively.
-In other words, regular equipment maintenance is key to preventing disastrous equipment failure.
+Unexpected equipment failure can interrupt your food production schedule.
+This can lead to costly downtime that can impact your bottom line considerably.
+Undoubtedly, regular maintenance prevents problems from arising.
+This is your opportunity to put any faults right and ensures that the equipment is working effectively.
+Without a doubt, regular equipment maintenance is key to preventing disastrous equipment failure.

 Where do you start when performing a regular maintenance check?
-Well, we have put together a checklist for you.
-But we wanted to explain what to look for in each area as well.
+We have put together a checklist for you.
+In addition, take a look at what to look for in each area.

-- Assess all bearings and housings: Look for excessive greasing, burst or damaged seals as well as signs of heat and noise.
+- Assess all bearings and housings: Look for excessive greasing, burst or damaged seals.
+Also, look for signs of heat and noise.
 A golden rule with bearings – if there is any doubt replace it!

 - Roller components: Inspect all rollers.
 Replace where necessary.

 - Roller Endcaps and Bearings: Inspect all roller endcaps.
 Replace where necessary.

 - Chains and sprockets – Inspect chain condition, stretch, side flexing.
 Often if the sprocket is worn this is a sure sign the chain is stretched.
 Replace if necessary.
 Also check alignment and tension.
 Tighten set screws.
 Clean and lubricate.
 Identifying whether chain is BS or ASA is very important.